Paco Estrada: Other collaborations

 Paco serves as a resident songwriter at Orb Studios and has written several songs with artists who have recorded at the studio, including Darryl McDaniels of Run-DMC, and the bands Blue October, Cure For Paranoia and Courrier.
 Estrada wrote the songs "When We Were Made" and "Holding On" on country artist Cody Bryan's 2013 album Wreck Me and also wrote the song "American Girls" on Bryan's 2015 EP Small Town Noise.
 Paco also co-wrote the singles "Stubborn" and "Beautiful Stranger" on Bryan's 2018 album Here.
+Paco's song "Whiskey Kisses" was included on The American Revival's 2019 album The Saint, And The Sinner.
 In 2020 Estrada sang lead vocals on the song "Porcelain" and co-wrote the songs "Aces", "Bones", "Butcher of Baytown", "Vultures" and "Porcelain" on Icarus Bell’s debut album The Great Collapse which was released January 6, 2024.
 Paco co-wrote Blue October's 2024 single "Everything We Lost in the Fire", which broke into the top 40 on both the iHeartRadio and Billboard Alternative Airplay charts, made the top ten at several radio stations nationwide, and is the title track to the band's forthcoming thirteenth studio album.